 I don’t leave my house unless the place I am going is deemed important enough that the possible “side effects” I will experience will not be outweighed by the benefits.
 Even then, the lights in the grocery stores make me question my reality, I freeze in the gym and feel like I am almost physically swirling around and about to pass out.
 I panic as I have to find my spouse so we can leave.
 These are safe places… How can I help myself even consider venturing beyond that?
 The car terrorizes me.
 It is bad when my spouse is driving, but miles worse when I attempt.
 I find myself only and desperately wanting to be home with my dog and my blankie in my lap, and enjoying the comfort of my spouse and kids, safe and happy in our own home.

 I feel like I am multiple people very often.
 By this I do not mean Dissociative Identity Disorder.
-However I believe that DID traits can be extremely similar to someone who experiences BPD, C-PTSD, Derealization, etc… I know it is usually just another way our brain has learned to cope.
-I see how DID could have easily been the route my brain could’ve taken through all of my early trauma.
-But man, I couldn’t imagine having to share my mind with actual other people and I just genuinely have so much empathy for everyone, in every mental illness.
-Although I would never wish upon any mental illness, the very definition of DID itself might have made it easier for me to understand all of the vastly different and contradictory parts of myself that forever drive me into a whirlwind of constant identity crisis.
+However, I believe that DID traits can be extremely similar to someone who experiences BPD, C-PTSD, Derealization, etc… I can even see how DID could have easily been the route my brain could’ve taken through all of my early trauma.
+But man, I couldn’t imagine… Although I would never wish upon any mental illness, the very definition of DID itself might have made it easier for me to understand all of the vastly different and contradictory parts of myself that forever drive me into a whirlwind of constant identity crisis.